Getting an Interview

 IMO all interviews went pretty well and it was a good experience All the people i talked to were pretty great and knowledgeable in their respective fields.
 I feel 45 min per interview is not much time to show case all your skills and what you can bring to the table.
 I did not notice the time running out on almost all interview slots.
 But a great place to work for.

-I applied through an employee referral and the process took 4 weeks – interviewed at Akamai.
+I applied through an employee referral.
+The process took 4 weeks – interviewed at Akamai (San Mateo, CA).

-I applied online and the process took a day – interviewed at Akamai in January 2012.
+I applied online.
+The process took 1 day – interviewed at Akamai (San Mateo, CA) in January 2012.

 Got a call for onsite a week later.
 Onsite consisted of four rounds each technical ranging from coding in general; C++ programming (implement ++ operator for integer array) and data structures (implement LRU cache) and general design.

-Interview Question – data structure for LRU cache View Answer
+- data structure for LRU cache 1 Answer

-I applied through an employee referral and the process took 1 week – interviewed at Akamai in August 2011.
+I applied through an employee referral.
+The process took a week – interviewed at Akamai (San Mateo, CA) in August 2011.

 Besides it was a little difficult communicating with the recruiter who'd go in circles and wouldn't give out a complete picture about the package.

-I applied through a recruiter and the process took 2 weeks – interviewed at Akamai in October 2010.
+I applied through a recruiter.
+The process took 2 weeks – interviewed at Akamai (San Mateo, CA) in October 2010.

 One guy asked me to implement a factorial function and once I first talked through my algorithm he told me it was wrong.
 After a short discussion it turned he actually had Fibonacci numbers in mind.
 So you don't know the difference between the two?
 It happens I guess.
 Then he took my solution looked at it and apparently it differed from what he memorized online, so he said he will verify it later and walked out without even going it over with me.